gurjeetsinghvirdee/text-to-bookmark/README.md

 - **Easy Conversion**: Convert plain text files with URLs into properly formatted bookmark HTML files.
 - **No Bullets**: The generated HTML file follows the standard bookmark format without any bullet points or list items.
+- **Customization Options**: Customize the output HTML format by specifying options such as the title of the bookmark file, styling bookmarks, and adding metadata like creation date and author information.
 - **Command-Line Interface**: Simple CLI for quick and easy use.
 - **Automation-Friendly**: Integrate the tool into scripts or automated workflows for seamless bookmark management.